JillyMerr777/Craft-Addict/README.md

 # Craft Addict — basic demo

 Simple static demo with a mid-century / 70s inspired aesthetic.
+The site will act as inspiration for crafty folks looking to start or share a project.
 Files:

 - `index.html` — main page
 - `styles.css` — styling